 If you have already completed an LSAT writing sample, you do not need to complete LSAT Writing again.
 However, if you would like to retake LSAT Writing as well, please contact LSAC’s Candidate Services team at LSACinfo@LSAC.org or 215.968.1001.

 For your LSAT to be considered complete, you only need one writing sample on file — either from an earlier paper-and-pencil administration of the LSAT or from LSAT Writing.
 Beginning August 2020, you must have a completed writing sample on file in order to see your score or have your score released to law schools.

 Can I still purchase a CAS/LSAT package?

-During the 2019-2020 testing year, LSAC provided the option to purchase an LSAT registration, use of LSAC’s Credential Assembly Service, and a set number of Law School Reports together as a bundle for a small discount.
+During the 2019-2020 testing year, LSAC provided the option to purchase an LSAT registration, use of LSAC’s Credential Assembly Service, and a set number of CAS Reports together as a bundle for a small discount.
 Due to limited interest, these package options have been discontinued.